 Where to stay in Cuba

-There are unlimited options for hotels, casas, and accommodation in Cuba.
+There are unlimited options for hotels, casas, and accommodations in Cuba.

 There is accommodation in all price ranges dependent on your wallet and preferences.